Family history, genes and cancer risk

-A small number of bowel cancer cases are linked to genetic conditions which can run in families.
+A small number of bowel cancer cases are linked to genetic conditions that can run in families.

 - Inherited breast and ovarian cancer

-Breast and ovarian cancer can sometimes be linked to gene changes which can run in families.
+Breast and ovarian cancer can sometimes be linked to gene changes that can run in families.

 - Other inherited conditions that increase cancer risk

 Some rare conditions which run in families can increase the risk of some cancers.

 - BRCA1 and BRCA2